 - A man once ate so much food he could not digest it.
 So that which normally sustains life killed him.

 As before, the king said, “If you are able, bring me the thieves.”
-Still hoping to make the king understand, he told yet another story.
+Still hoping to make the king understand, he told another story.

 - One time a strong wind, which normally provides a comfortable relief from the heat, arose and broke a man’s limbs.

 - A huge flock of birds lived in a tree.
-Two of its branches rubbed together, starting the tree on fire, so the chief bird told the others to flee; what had once been their refuge was now their torment.
+Two of its branches rubbed together, starting the tree on fire.
+So the chief bird told the others to flee.
+What had once been their refuge was now their torment.

 - His father dead, a dutiful only son cared for his mother.
 She found her son a wife and she and her own mother moved into the house.
-At first the wife showed affection for her mother-in-law, but after she had many children the wife wanted her gone.
+At first the wife showed affection for her mother-in-law, but after having many children, the wife wanted her gone.
 So the wife turned her husband against his mother by speaking often of her faults and convinced him to kill her.
 They schemed to carry her bed to the river, so she would not wake up, and throw her to the crocodiles.
 The two mothers slept in the same room and to avoid taking the wrong bed in the dark, the wife tied a rope to her mother’s.
 But the husband switched the rope, so that night they killed his wife’s mother, not his.

 In the morning, after the wife found that her mother was dead, she told her husband they needed to kill his mother next.
 So they built a funeral pyre in the cemetery and that night carried her there to burn her alive.
-But they forgot to bring fire and as they walked home to get it, the old woman woke up and realized she was about to die.
+But they forgot to bring fire, and as they walked home to get it, the old woman woke up and realized she was about to die.
 She put a corpse on her bed, which successfully tricked her son and daughter-in-law into believing they had killed her, and escaped to a nearby cave.

-Getting irritated with the delay, the king said, “I don’t understand the things you are telling me – just bring me the thieves.”
+Getting irritated with the delay, the king said, “I don’t understand the things you are telling me.
+Just bring me the thieves!”
 But remaining intent on shielding the king, the Bodhisatta told one last story.